For the Media

 Richard Hasen

-Richard Hasen is an internationally recognized expert on election law, legislation and statutory interpretation, remedies, and torts.
-He is a professor at UCLA School of Law, where he directs the Safeguarding Democracy Project, a cross-disciplinary and bipartisan group of scholars and activists working to ensure that elections in the U.S. remain free and fair.
-He is Co-Reporter on the American Law Institute Project, the Restatement (Third) Torts: Remedies.
+Hasen is an internationally recognized expert on election law, legislation and statutory interpretation, remedies and torts.
+He is a professor at UCLA School of Law, where he directs the Safeguarding Democracy Project, a cross-disciplinary and bipartisan group of scholars and activists working to ensure that elections in the U.S. remain free and fair, and his most recent book is A Real Right to Vote.
+He has written about accusations that this slate change is anti-democratic and can address concerns of legality and procedure around the ballot.

 • Environmental Law